reduxjs/redux/docs/recipes/ConfiguringYourStore.md

 - First, we need to import `redux-thunk` plus our `loggerMiddleware` and `monitorReducerEnhancer`, plus two extra functions provided by Redux: `applyMiddleware` and `compose`.
 - We then use `applyMiddleware` to create a store enhancer which will apply our `loggerMiddleware` and the `thunkMiddleware` to the store's dispatch function.
 - Next, we use `compose` to compose our new `middlewareEnhancer` and our `monitorReducerEnhancer` into one function.

+    This is needed because you can only pass one enhancer into `createStore`.
+To use multiple enhancers, you must first compose them into a single larger enhancer, as shown in this example.
 - Finally, we pass this new `composedEnhancers` function into `createStore` as its third argument. _Note: the second argument, which we will ignore, lets you preloaded state into the store._

 ```js